Food Manufacturing Streamlining with Manufacturing ERP

 - how much should a company buy?

 Using watertight departments is not the optimal solution.
-Logistics, Inventory, Production, Sales and Purchasing need to exchange unique, reliable and updated information.
+Logistics, Inventory, Production, Sales, and Procurement need to exchange unique, reliable and updated information.

 Imagine the case in which the volume demand of a certain candy has increased unexpectedly for the next period.
 It’s necessary to ensure that all direct materials (i.e. ingredients, raw materials and packing material) are on hand.
 Get the output data from the Master Production Schedule figures and let production start with no delays.